 I’ve heard non-stick surfaces are dangerous for my health, what’s the deal with that?

 Whoever told you that is living in the 90s!
-Made In non-stick surfaces are all made PFOA-free and uses a high-grade, American, PTFE coating.
-Interestingly enough, you can technically eat it if you wanted to (although we've done in, we don't recommend it.)
+Made In non-stick surfaces are all made PFOA-free and use a high-grade, American, PTFE coating.
+Interestingly enough, you can technically eat it if you wanted to (although we've done it, we don't recommend it.)

 Our nonstick starts to degrade around 500 degrees Farenheight, so we don't suggest exposure to temperatures much higher than that.
 The material itself begins to decompose around 662 degrees.